French-suited playing cards: Piedmontese pattern

 The Piedmontese pattern is similar to the Genoese packs but its face cards have a horizontal instead of diagonal dividing line and the aces are found in a decorative garland.
 They also come in the same number of cards as Genoese ones.
 The Piedmontese pattern was once used in neighboring Savoy as both were previously united until France annexed the latter in 1860.
 A 78-card tarot version of the Piedmontese pattern, complete with knights, the fool, a suit of trumps depicting flowers, and corner indices, was printed in 1902 for Savoyard players.
 It was discontinued some time after 1910 but reproductions have been in print since 1984.
 The Chambéry rules that come with the deck are similar to Piedmontese tarot games but the ace ranked between the jack and the 10 like in Triomphe.
-Another playing card deck named after Piedmont is the Italian-suited Tarocco Piemontese, used in a tarot-like game.
+Another playing card deck named after Piedmont is the Italian-suited Tarocco Piemontese, used in Tarot card games.